 Those people who wish to work in the Netherlands need to get the Dutch Basic Healthcare Insurance.
 It is compulsory.

-Students in Netherlands are allowed to extend their resident permit after their studies are over.
-The extensions or the Stay back period in Netherlands is for one year and it is known as “orientation year”.
+Students in Netherlands are allowed to extend their residence permit after their studies are over.
+The extension or the Stay back period in Netherlands is for one year and it is known as “orientation year”.
 The students can actively look for the job during their orientation year.
-The students who are willing to study further, can also extend their residence permit.
-For example, a bachelor graduate who wants to pursue post graduation in Netherlands.
-There is no separate work permit required for students who have just completed their study in Netherlands.
+The students who are willing to study further can also extend their residence permits.
+For example, a bachelor's graduate who wants to pursue post-graduation in Netherlands.
+There is no separate work permit required for students who have just completed their studies in the Netherlands.

 If there are changes in your situation, the residence permit and study in Netherlands visa need to be changed accordingly.

 If you decide to change courses and join a new one, the number of years you’ve already studied will be subtracted from the full duration of the new course.
 What this means is that before your VVR expires, you need to apply for an extension of stay for the rest of your studies.

 The residence permit can also be withdrawn if your academic quality is not maintained.
 For example, if you don’t manage to reach a score of 50% each academic year, your residence permit may be revoked.
 There are often other requirements set up by individual universities, all of which must also be followed.

 Your visa and residence permit can also be canceled by the Netherlands Immigration and Naturalization Service if you discontinue your studies, end your registration as a student of the university, or don’t have sufficient funds to cover your living costs.